ONSdigital/dp-data-pipelines/docs/validation.md

 # Validation

-All files submitted to the pipleine must be validated to minimise the potential for pipeline failures.
+All files submitted to the pipeline must be validated to minimise the potential for pipeline failures.
 There are different validation processes for [JSON](#manifest-and-metadata-validation) and [data files](#data-file-validation), which are described in the sections below.

 ## Manifest and Metadata validation